-- The HACCP plan must account for any food safety risks related to the way you plan to prep the food item. - You must comply with the HACCP Plan and procedures submitted - You must maintain and provide records requested by the regulatory authority which show that you are regularly: - Following procedures for monitoring Critical Control Points. - Monitoring the Critical Control Points. - Verifying the effectiveness of the operation or process. - Taking the necessary corrective actions if there is a failure at a critical control point.
+- The HACCP plan must account for any food safety risks related to the way you plan to prep the food item. - You must comply with the HACCP plan and procedures submitted. - You must maintain the HACCP plan and any other associated documents-including the variance-at the operation.
+These documents must be provided to the regulatory authority if requested: